MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-hsmkey-to-hsmkey.md

 If this is not your chosen configuration scenario, go back to [Step 2.
 Export configuration data from AD RMS and import it to Azure RMS](migrate-from-ad-rms-to-azure-rms.md#step-2-export-configuration-data-from-ad-rms-and-import-it-to-azure-rms) and choose a different configuration.

 > [!NOTE]
 > These instructions assume your AD RMS key is module-protected.
-This is the common case.
+This is the most typical case.
 If your AD RMS key is OCS-protected, please contact [AskIPTeam@microsoft.com](mailto: askipteam@microsoft.com?subject=AD%20RMS%20migration%20with%20OCS-protected%20key) before you do these instructions.

 It’s a two-part procedure to import your HSM key and AD RMS configuration to Azure RMS, to result in your Azure RMS tenant key that is managed by you (BYOK).